txn2/kubefwd/README.md

 # kubefwd (Kube Forward)

+Read [Kubernetes Port Forwarding for Local Development](https://mk.imti.co/kubernetes-port-forwarding/) for background and a detailed guide to **kubefwd**.

 **kubefwd** is a command line utility built to port forward some or all pods within a [Kubernetes namespace]. **kubefwd** uses the same port exposed by the service and forwards it from a loopback IP address on your local workstation. **kubefwd** temporally adds domain entries to your `/etc/hosts` file with the service names it forwards.

 When working on our local workstation, my team and I often build applications that access services through their service names and ports within a [Kubernetes] namespace. **kubefwd** allows us to develop locally with services available as they would be in the cluster.